-TASKS STATUS 14.14 Coordinate with Environmental Protection Agency (EPA) Ongoing The City coordinates with the U.S. EPA in collaboration with other resource agencies in the protection of terrestrial and marine resources and sediment disposal sites for future dredging projects on an as-needed basis when projects are within the U.S. EPA jurisdiction.
-14.15 Coordinate with United States Postal Service (USPS) - relocation of Mariners' Mile distribution facility Ongoing The distribution facility was relocated to Santa Ana and Anaheim.
+14.14 Coordinate with Environmental Protection Ongoing Agency (EPA) The City coordinates with the U.S. EPA in collaboration with other resource agencies in the protection of terrestrial and marine resources and sediment disposal sites for future dredging projects on an as-needed basis when projects are within the U.S. EPA jurisdiction.
+14.15 Coordinate with United States Postal Service Ongoing (USPS) (for the relocation of Mariners' Mile distribution facility) The USPS distribution facility was relocated to Santa Ana and Anaheim.
 The Mariners Mile location maintains a drop-off box.
-14.16 Other Agencies Ongoing The City continuously works with the following agencies that are involved in the development of capital improvement and conservation programs: • Energy providers such as Southern California Edison and Gas Company • Telecommunications service providers on a case by case basis • Santa Ana Regional Water Quality Control Board • Metropolitan Water District • South Coast Air Quality Management District • Southern California Association of Governments (SCAG) • California State Parks • National Marine Fisheries Service 15.1 Encourage Annexation of Banning Ranch Prior to Development On December 12, 2017, the City Council adopted Ordinance No. 2017-17, which repealed all approvals for the Newport Banning Ranch project.
+14.16 Other Agencies Ongoing The City continuously works with the following agencies that are involved in the development of capital improvement and conservation programs: Energy providers, such as Southern California Edison and Southern California Gas Company Telecommunications service providers on a case-by-case basis Santa Ana Regional Water Quality Control Board Matana Sites Water District Metropolitan Water District South Coast Air Quality Management District South Coast Air Quality Management District Southern California Association of Governments (SCAG) California State Parks National Marine Fisheries Service 15.1 Encourage Annexation of Banning Ranch Prior to Ongoing Development On December 12, 2017, the City Council adopted Ordinance No. 2017-17, which repealed all approvals for the Newport Banning Ranch project.
 The absence of an approved project does not preclude the City from pursuing annexation of the Banning Ranch property with the Local Agency Formation Commission (LAFCO).
-16.1 Improve Arterial Streets and Highways According to Classification Ongoing West Coast Highway (SR-1) and Old Newport Boulevard Intersection Improvements - The project will widen West Coast Highway at Old Newport Boulevard to provide for a third westbound through lane, a right turn lane, and a bike lane.
-The project's environmental document (MND) was in final review at Caltrans and anticipated final approval is Summer 2018.
+16.1 Improve Arterial Streets and Highways According to Ongoing Classification West Coast Highway (SR-1) and Old Newport Boulevard Intersection Improvements - The project will widen West Coast Highway at Old Newport Boulevard to provide for a third westbound through lane, a right turn lane, and a bike lane.
+The project's environmental document (MND) was approved in spring 2018.
+The City is currently applying for a Right-Of-Way Grant with OCTA to proceed with funding for Right-Of-Way acquisition.